christopherAlberts/immensity/README.md

 ![](Images/grid.png)

-Following this I thought it might be a nifty idea to draw a graph over this grid.
+We can now generat a pretty unique grid every time that stretches to infinity, But how does one gest a single series out of this grid the smae lenght as the message.
+I thought it might be a nifty idea to draw a graph over this grid.

 ![](Images/graph.png)

+After this was done it is easy to construct a new series.
+Just take the number in each colomb that the graph goes through.
+Something like this:

 ![](Images/pythonpoweredlengthgif.gif)